nicarq/sovereign-sdk/README.md

 and a bunch of helpful utilities for working with stateful transactions.
 Finally, we provide a set of modules implementing common blockchain functionality like `Accounts`, and fungible `Tokens`.

 For more information on the Module System, see its [README](./crates/module-system/README.md).
-You can also find a tutorial on implementing and deploying a custom module [here](./examples/simple-nft-module/README.md).

 ### The Full Node